ga4gh/fasp-scripts/README.md

 - This script demonstrates that the DNAStack WES Server can perform a compute on the urls returned by the SRA Data Locator.
 The SDL is a place holder for the NCBI DRS service.
-- A checksum was computed on the sra format file for which a URL could be obtained.
+- A checksum was computed by the DNAStack WES implementation on the sra format file for which a URL could be obtained.
 Though GetObject showed there are BAM files with an access_id of gs.us URLs to these could not be obtained.
 - Possible to do's

   - Substitute in SRA DRS server